DarrenHobern/limerice/_posts/inspection/2019-02-01-electronicwof.md

   teaser:   ewof-400x250.jpg
 ---

+Testing and Certification

 Inspections  <br>Periodic Re-inspections

-  Testing and certification

   The re-inspection of transportable installations is required to be carried out every 4 years.
-  This includes any of the following types of installations that are conneted to the supply by means of a supply lead.
-(Typically rated at 15A)
+  This includes any of the following types of installations that are conneted to the supply by means of a supply lead (typically rated at 15A).
   Some examples are:-
  - Caravans, Campervans and Motorhomes
  - Food trailers